Sher Ali Khan: Life

-This inter-family rivalry would play out again towards the end of his reign into another conflict when Amir Sher Ali Khan made his favourite and youngest son, Abdullah heir-apparent at age 7 in 1873, over his adult half-brother, Mohammad Yaqub Khan who helped Sher Ali Khan reclaim the throne from Mohammad Afzal Khan.
+This inter-family rivalry would play out again towards the end of his reign into another conflict when Emir Sher Ali Khan made his favourite and youngest son, Abdullah heir-apparent at age 7 in 1873, over his adult half-brother, Mohammad Yaqub Khan who helped Sher Ali Khan reclaim the throne from Mohammad Afzal Khan.

 Crown prince Abdullah never reached adulthood and died of illness at age 12 in 1878, just a few months before the start of the Second Anglo-Afghan War and one year before the death of his father.

 Reforms

-Sher Ali Khan's reign as Amir is often remembered for his attempts at reforming Barakzai rule in Afghanistan.
+Sher Ali Khan's reign as Emir is often remembered for his attempts at reforming Barakzai rule in Afghanistan.
 Changes brought during his rule included the creation of government posts, military reform, the introduction of the first postal service in Afghanistan, opening the first school and the first attempts by an Afghan leader at promoting the Pashto language.

 Sher Ali Khan tried to limit the power of the Barakzai sardars.
 He didn't allow his sons to administer provinces and instead appointed governors loyal to him.
 He also had a council of 12 members to advise him on matters of state.
 He created various ministerial offices like Prime Minister (Sadr-i Azam/صدر اعظم), minister of finance, minister of the interior, minister of war, minister of foreign affairs, and minister of the treasury.

 Under Sher Ali Khan's reign, Afghanistan was divided into 5 provinces: Kabul, Herat, Afghan Turkestan, Kandahar, and Farah.
 Formerly Farah had been subject to Herat, but instead he made it a separate province and gave it to his cousin, Sardar Mohammad Afzal (not to be confused with Mohammad Afzal Khan).

 During his reign, Sher Ali Khan embarked on a project to modernise his armed forces, standardising uniforms and equipment.
 After being gifted a battery of mountain guns and several howitzers by the British in 1868, Sher Ali realised the potential of breech-loading artillery and was determined to modernise Afghanistan's arsenal.
 Whilst his early attempts failed, Sher Ali's craftsmen had soon established new workshops at the Bala Hissar Arsenal and began to produce four to five modern breechloaders each month.
 Despite his successes in producing relatively modern weapons and equipment, poor discipline and a lack of competent officers meant the new cannons were quickly captured by the British during the Second Anglo-Afghan War.
 British forces captured more than 250 guns from the Afghans during their campaign.